gmontee/100DaysOfCloud/Journey/006/Readme.md

 ## Introduction

-✍️ Yesterday, I walked through Lab 3a Manage Azure resources by Using the Azure Portal lab, from [Microsoft Learn AZ-104 Lab Exercises](https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/).
+Yesterday, I walked through Lab 3a Manage Azure resources by Using the Azure Portal lab, from [Microsoft Learn AZ-104 Lab Exercises](https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/).
 Today, I'm doing Lab 3B, Manage Azure resources by Using ARM Templates Lab.

 ## Prerequisite

-✍️ Today's concept is **Infrastructure-as-Code (IaC)**.
+☁️ Today's concept is **Infrastructure-as-Code (IaC)**.

-✍️ Anybody that has had to manage the configuration and maintenance of servers, networks, firewalls, load balancers, etc has experienced **'environment drift'**.
+☁️ Anybody that has had to manage the configuration and maintenance of servers, networks, firewalls, load balancers, etc has experienced **'environment drift'**.
 Just by the nature of IT, even duplicate servers, with the same exact Operating System, configurations, application code, and so on will have differing configurations as time progresses.
 A update crashes on one machine, and although you overcome the issue, the machine is never the same as a it's sibling.
 As time progresses, these differences start to accumulate.

-IaC provides a way to manage infrastructure via code, enabling automation, consistent deployments, and removes much of the previous manual work.
+☁️ IaC provides a way to manage infrastructure via code, enabling automation, consistent deployments, and removes much of the previous manual work.

-Azure Resource Manager is a native Azure IaC tool that utilizes declarative JSON-based or Bicep templates.
+☁️ Azure Resource Manager is a native Azure IaC tool that utilizes declarative JSON-based or Bicep templates.

-Sidenote: Bicep is a recent addition; a domain specific language for deploying Azure resources.
+**Sidenote**: Bicep is a recent addition; a domain specific language for deploying Azure resources.
 It was created to provide simpler syntax compared to JSON-templates.
 Although, it's still 0.5 version at the time of this writing, it's already being recommended by Microsoft to learn and utilize it.
 For the sake of this lab I will be using the JSON-template, but expect Bicep in future posts.

 ## Use Case